LearnCode801/Breast-Cancer-Detection-using-SVM-and-KNN/README.md

 We’ll start by importing the required libraries and loading the dataset.
 Then we will perform preprocessing and exploratory data analysis with histograms, boxplots, pairplots, and a correlation heatmap to get familiar with the features and their relationships.

-After preparing the data, we’ll train the KNN and SVM models to predict whether a cell is benign (label 2) or malignant (label 4).
+After preparing the data, we’ll train the KNN and SVM models to predict whether a cell is benign or malignant.
 In an example run, KNN achieved about 97% accuracy and SVM about 98%.

 Finally, we’ll compare model performance using accuracy, classification reports, and confusion matrices to see how many benign and malignant samples were correctly and incorrectly classified.